sx-bet/sportx-js/README.md

 # sportx-js

-Be your own bookmaker with the SportX API!
+Be your own bookmaker and fill orders programmatically with the SportX API!

-*Note that filling orders is currently not supported - coming soon!*

 Questions?
 [Join our chat](https://discord.gg/xXUynCX)